Preschool and Kindergarten

 Susan Morrell

-Director and Redwood class teacher
+Interim Director and Redwood class Teacher

 Anna Garcia

-Site supervisor and Sequoia class teacher
+Sequoia class teacher

 Cassandra Montgomery